What is a contract for work?

 Cancellation by the client

-A client may terminate a contract for work at any time, even before the work has been completed.
+A client can terminate a contract for work at any time - even before the work has been completed.
 Neither a cancellation period nor a reason is required for this.
-This results from §§ 648, 648a of the BGB.
+This follows from Sections 648 and 648a of the German Civil Code (BGB).
 This right to terminate the contract at any time also exists if the contractor works on time and honours all agreements.

 In the event of such a cancellation by the client, the contractor is entitled to payment of the remuneration for the work as agreed.
 However, he must deduct the costs that were saved as a result of the cancellation.
 These include costs for materials that were not used and the time that was not spent working on the work.
 However, these costs are not deducted in full.
 Instead, there is a judicial presumption that the contractor still retains a justified claim to 5% of these costs.